tdautreme/image-to-abstract-coloring/README.md

 # image-to-abstract-coloring
-Transform an image into an abstract image with limited colors.
+Transform an image into an abstract image with limited colors.<br>
-Don't use excessively large images as it may take too much time.
+Don't use excessively large images as it may take too much time.<br>
 # Install and requirements
 Python 3.11.0<br>
 Use this command to install required packages:<br>